^

 2. Extrapharyngeal – infection through the wound surface.

 Both varieties can have both typical and atypical character.
-In the first case, there is a slight or medium-heavy course.
+In the first case, a mild or moderate course is observed.
 In the second, the disease takes a septic, toxic or combined variant.
-In this case, the atypical form may have subclinical and rudimentary flow.
+In this case, the atypical form can have a subclinical and rudimentary course.

-Symptoms of scarlet fever in adults appear 1-4 days after infection.
-There are acute inflammatory reactions: red throat, fever, fever, chills, skin rash.
-After 6-8 days the rash descends, and the painful sensations subside.
-But this is possible only with proper therapy.
+Signs of scarlet fever in adults appear 1-4 days after infection.
+Acute inflammatory reactions occur: red throat, fever, elevated body temperature, chills, skin rash.
+After 6-8 days, the rash disappears and the painful sensations subside.
+But this is only possible with proper therapy.

 Antibiotics for scarlet fever in adults are aimed at combating harmful microorganisms.
-Consider the most effective drugs:
+Let's look at the most effective drugs:

-The broad-spectrum antibiotic is active against gram-negative and gram-positive microorganisms.
+A broad-spectrum antibiotic, active against gram-negative and gram-positive microorganisms.
 The active substance is amoxicillin in combination with clavulanic acid.
 The active component destroys the integrity of the bacterial membrane, causing the death of the bacterium.

-• Indications for use: infectious diseases of different localization and severity, caused by a microflora that is sensitive to the drug.
-Most often, tablets are prescribed for infectious lesions of the skin and soft tissues, organs of the genitourinary system, respiratory tract.
-The drug is effective in sepsis, osteomyelitis, peritonitis, various postoperative infections.
+• Indications for use: infectious diseases of various localization and severity caused by microflora sensitive to the drug.
+Most often, tablets are prescribed for infectious lesions of the skin and soft tissues, genitourinary organs, and respiratory tract.
+The drug is effective in sepsis, osteomyelitis, peritonitis, and various postoperative infections.

-• How to use: tablets are taken orally, swallowing or dissolving in a glass of water.
+• Method of administration: tablets are taken orally, swallowed or dissolved in a glass of water.
 To reduce the risk of side effects and achieve maximum therapeutic effect, the drug is recommended to be taken at regular intervals.
 The course of treatment should not exceed 3-10 days.
-Recommended dosage for scarlet fever is 500 mg 3 times a day.
+The recommended dosage for scarlet fever is 500 mg 3 times a day.

-• Side effects: pain and discomfort in the gastrointestinal tract, discoloration of tooth enamel, nausea and vomiting, stool disorders, dryness of the oral mucosa, changes in taste sensations.
-There may also be headaches and dizziness, an increase in the level of liver enzymes, skin allergic reactions.
+• Side effects: pain and discomfort in the gastrointestinal tract, discoloration of tooth enamel, nausea and vomiting, bowel disorders, dryness of the oral mucosa, changes in taste.
+Headaches and dizziness, increased liver enzymes, and skin allergic reactions may also occur.

-• Contraindications: hypersensitivity to the components of the drug, various violations of the liver, digestive tract diseases with chronic diarrhea and vomiting.
+• Contraindications: hypersensitivity to the components of the drug, various liver dysfunctions, gastrointestinal diseases with chronic diarrhea and vomiting.
 The drug is not used for children weighing less than 13 kg.
-With special care is prescribed for patients with bronchial asthma and impaired renal function.
+It is prescribed with special caution to patients with bronchial asthma and renal dysfunction.

-• Overdose manifests more pronounced adverse reactions.
-There is no specific antidote, therefore, symptomatic therapy, reception of enterosorbents and gastric lavage are indicated for treatment.
+• Overdose is manifested by more pronounced side effects.
+There is no specific antidote, therefore symptomatic therapy, taking enterosorbents and gastric lavage are indicated for treatment.

 1. Benzathine penicillin-G

 A long-acting benzylpenicillin drug.
-It has bactericidal action against streptococci, treponemia and non-penicillinase-producing staphylococci.
-It is available as a dry substance in vials, complete with a special solvent.
+It has a bactericidal effect on streptococci, treponemas and non-penicillinase-producing staphylococci.
+It is produced as a dry substance in vials, complete with a special solvent.

-• Indications for use: acute tonsillitis, scarlet fever, erysipelas, prevention of infectious complications after removal of tonsils and teeth, syphilis, exacerbation of rheumatism.
-In scarlet fever in patients over 12 years of age, appoint 0.6 million units every three days.
-Possible dosage of 1.2 million units every 2-4 weeks or 1-2 injections of 1.2 million units once every 7 days.
+• Indications for use: acute tonsillitis, scarlet fever, erysipelas, prevention of infectious complications after tonsillectomy and tooth extraction, syphilis, exacerbation of rheumatism.
+For scarlet fever in patients over 12 years old, 0.6 million IU is prescribed every three days.
+A dosage of 1.2 million IU every 2-4 weeks or 1-2 injections of 1.2 million IU once every 7 days is possible.

-• Side effects: various allergic reactions, a sharp increase in body temperature, joint pain, stomatitis, glossitis.
+• Side effects: various allergic reactions, sudden increase in body temperature, joint pain, stomatitis, glossitis.
 With prolonged use of the drug, superinfection may develop.

-• Contraindications: hypersensitivity to antibiotics of the penicillin series.
-With special care, the drug is prescribed for intolerance to cephalosporins and a tendency to allergic reactions.
+• Contraindications: hypersensitivity to penicillin antibiotics.
+The drug is prescribed with special caution in case of intolerance to cephalosporins and tendency to allergic reactions.

 1. Penicillin-V

-Antibiotic agent from the group of natural penicillins.
-It has several forms of release: tablets, syrup, solution for oral administration and granules for solution preparation.
-Bacteriolytic is active against gram-positive and gram-negative microorganisms, cocci, spirochetes, and corynebacteria.
-Does not affect mycobacterium tuberculosis, viruses, amoebae and rickettsia, acid-fast.
+An antibiotic from the group of natural penicillins.
+It has several forms of release: tablets, syrup, solution for oral administration and granulate for solution preparation.
+The bacteriolytic is active against gram-positive and gram-negative microorganisms, cocci, spirochetes, corynebacteria.
+Does not affect mycobacterium tuberculosis, viruses, amoebas and rickettsia, acid-resistant.

-• Indications for admission: various bacterial infections, bronchitis, scarlet fever, pneumonia, otitis media, gonorrhea, syphilis, purulent skin and soft tissue injuries and other diseases caused by microorganisms that are sensitive to the drug.
+• Indications for use: various bacterial infections, bronchitis, scarlet fever, pneumonia, otitis, gonorrhea, syphilis, purulent lesions of the skin and soft tissues and other diseases caused by microorganisms sensitive to the drug.

-• Dosage depends on the form of release of the drug and the severity of the disease.
-With an average infection, adults and children over 10 years of age are prescribed 3 million ED 3 times a day.
-In severe disease, the dosage can be increased to 6-9 million units per day.
+• The dosage depends on the form of the drug and the severity of the disease.
+For moderate infection, adults and children over 10 years old are prescribed 3 million IU 3 times a day.
+For severe disease, the dosage can be increased to 6-9 million IU per day.
 The duration of therapy is determined by the attending physician.

-• Side effects: various allergic reactions, pain in the joints, fever, irritation of the mucous membrane of the mouth and pharynx.
-The drug is contraindicated for intolerance to penicillins, with stomatitis and pharyngitis.
+• Side effects: various allergic reactions, joint pain, fever, irritation of the mucous membrane of the mouth and throat.
+The drug is contraindicated in case of penicillin intolerance, stomatitis and pharyngitis.

 1. Penicillin

-Antibiotic, the product of the life of a mold.
-Has a wide range of bactericidal and bacteriostatic effects.
-It destroys streptococci, pneumococci, gonococci, meningococci, anthrax, some strains of pathogenic staphylococci and protea.
+Antibiotic, a product of the vital activity of mold fungi.
+Has a wide range of bactericidal and bacteriostatic action.
+Destroys streptococci, pneumococci, gonococci, meningococci, anthrax, some strains of pathogenic staphylococci and Proteus.

-• Indications for use: streptococcal sepsis, extensive and deeply localized infectious processes, injuries and burns.
+• Indications for use: streptococcal sepsis, extensive and deeply localized infectious processes, wounds and burns.
 Used for erysipelas, scarlet fever, gonorrhea, syphilis, sycosis, furunculosis, inflammatory lesions of the ears and eyes.

-• The method of application, like the dosage, depends on the form of release of the drug.
-Penicillin can be used subcutaneously, intravenously, sublingually, orally, for inhalation, rinsing and even rinsing.
+• The method of application, as well as the dosage, depend on the form of release of the drug.
+Penicillin can be used subcutaneously, intravenously, sublingually, orally, for inhalation, rinsing and even washing.

-• Side effects: various allergic reactions, pharyngitis, asthmatic bronchitis, stomatitis, attacks of nausea and vomiting, stool disorders.
+• Side effects: various allergic reactions, pharyngitis, asthmatic bronchitis, stomatitis, nausea and vomiting, bowel disorders.
 Treatment is symptomatic.
-In case of an overdose, adverse reactions are more severe.
+In case of overdose, side effects are more pronounced.

-• Contraindications: hypersensitivity to penicillin, hives, hay fever, bronchial asthma, various allergic diseases.
+• Contraindications: hypersensitivity to penicillin, urticaria, hay fever, bronchial asthma, various allergic diseases.

 1. Clindamycin

-Antimicrobial agent, in chemical structure and mechanism of action similar to lincomycin, but 10 times more effective.
+An antimicrobial agent similar in chemical structure and mechanism of action to lincomycin, but 10 times more effective.
 It penetrates well into body fluids and tissues.
 It is active against gram-positive and gram-negative infectious agents.
-It has several forms of release: capsules and tablets for oral administration, ampoules and 15% solution, syrup and flavored granules for the preparation of syrup.
+It has several forms of release: capsules and tablets for oral use, ampoules and 15% solution, syrup and flavored granules for syrup preparation.

-It is used for infectious diseases of the respiratory tract, skin, bones, joints, soft tissues, abdominal organs.
-The dose and duration of treatment depend on the severity of the disease and the sensitivity of the causative agent of the infection to the drug, so they are appointed by the doctor.
-The drug is contraindicated for intolerance of its components.
-Side effects and symptoms of overdose manifest nausea, vomiting, various allergic reactions.
+It is used for infectious lesions of the respiratory tract, skin, bones, joints, soft tissues, and abdominal organs.
+The dose and duration of treatment depend on the severity of the disease and the sensitivity of the infectious agent to the drug, so they are prescribed by a doctor.
+The drug is contraindicated in case of intolerance to its components.
+Side effects and symptoms of overdose include nausea, vomiting, and various allergic reactions.
 Treatment is symptomatic.

-The duration of treatment of acute infectious diseases, as a rule, does not exceed 10-14 days.
-How much to drink antibiotics in scarlet fever is determined only by the attending physician, individually for each patient.
-In most cases, noticeable relief comes on day 2-3 of therapy.
-If this does not happen, the doctor reviews the treatment plan and appoints new drugs.
+The duration of treatment for acute infectious diseases, as a rule, does not exceed 10-14 days.
+How much antibiotics to drink for scarlet fever is determined only by the attending physician, individually for each patient.
+In most cases, noticeable relief occurs on the 2nd-3rd day of therapy.
+If this does not happen, the doctor reviews the treatment plan and prescribes new drugs.

-Very often antibiotic treatment is combined with the use of antihistamines.
-This allows you to lower the risk of allergic reactions and reduces swelling of the oropharynx.
+Very often, antibacterial treatment is combined with the use of antihistamines.
+This allows to reduce the risk of allergic reactions and reduces swelling of the oropharynx.
 After a course of antibiotics, the patient is prescribed probiotics to restore normal microflora.

 Scarlet fever is an acute infectious disease that occurs in both adults and children.
 In some cases, the disease is diagnosed in expectant mothers.
-For its treatment, antibiotic drugs of different groups are used.
+Antibiotic drugs of different groups are used for its treatment.
 Their use during pregnancy and breastfeeding is allowed only when the potential benefit to the mother is higher than the possible side risks to the fetus.
-Drug therapy is performed according to strict medical indications and control.
+Drug therapy is carried out according to strict medical indications and control.

 Contraindications

-Antibiotic drugs, like any other drugs, have certain rules of use.
-Contraindications for use are based on individual intolerance of active components.
-Many antibiotics are contraindicated in allergic reactions to drugs of the penicillin series.
-With special care, drugs are prescribed for patients with severe impairment of kidney and liver function, during pregnancy and lactation, for patients of childhood.
+Antibiotics, like any other drugs, have certain rules of use.
+Contraindications for use are based on individual intolerance to active components.
+Many antibiotics are contraindicated in allergic reactions to penicillin drugs.
+With special caution, drugs are prescribed to patients with severe renal and hepatic dysfunction, during pregnancy and lactation, for pediatric patients.

-Failure to comply with medical recommendations when using any medication causes adverse reactions.
-Side effects of antibiotics are most often manifested by such symptoms:
+Failure to follow doctor's recommendations when using any medications causes adverse reactions.
+Side effects of antibiotics most often manifest themselves in the following symptoms:

 • Skin allergic reactions, dermatitis.